zaherarman/solving-tsp-using-metaheuristics/README.md

 ```
 ├── README.md          <- The top-level README for developers using this project.
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-│
-├── pyproject.toml     <- Project configuration file with package metadata for
-│                         solving_tsp_using_metaheuristics and configuration for tools like black
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting